erik78se/juju-operators-examples/monitoring-nrpe/README.md

 # monitoring-nrpe
-A simple charm that shows how to implement some monitoring with charmhelpers and nrpe-external-master interface to use with nagios.
+A simple charm that shows how to implement some monitoring with charmhelpers and nrpe to use with nagios.

 Uses charmhelpers lib to work out the nrpe bits.
 See: https://github.com/juju/charm-helpers